gurusharma/RFID/README.md

 \*** Primacc Soldering Iron Kit

 ##### Note:
-Prices may change over time and some of the prices are in USD so please verify before making a purchase.
+Prices may change over time and some of the prices are in USD, so, please verify before making a purchase.

 ### Time Commitment
 This was part of a project course, divided over period of 12 weeks, but the actual work hours spent on it were 3 to 5 hours every week.
 If the project is the only thing you have to do then it should take less than a week depending on how you divide tasks and deal with delays associated with finding and purchasing items.
 The table below gives approximate time breakdown per task: